 The Nagasaki Diploma in Tropical Medicine and Hygiene (DTM&H) is a three month, full time taught course in Japan and the Philippines.
-The course was established in 2019 and is taught by lecturers from Japan, UK, the Philippines and other countries who have clinical as well as research experience in tropical diseases.
-This course is intensive and designed to quickly equip medical doctors with knowledge and skills necessary to work effectively in resource limited regions or travel clinics.
-We welcome applications from , doctors who are planning to work with international health missions, work in travel clinics, undertaking infectious diseases training, or from those with a general interest in the field.
+The course was established in 2019 and is taught by lecturers from Japan, UK, the Philippines and other countries.
+We welcome applications from doctors who are planning to work with international health missions, work in travel clinics, undertaking infectious diseases training, or from those with a general interest in the field.

 Aims & objectives

-The aim of this course is to educate and train medical doctors to practice medicine and promote public health in resource limited regions.
+The aim of this course is to equip medical doctors with the knowledge and skills to practice medicine and promote public health in resource limited regions.
 It also aims to spark research interest in global health and encourage students to go for higher degrees such as Masters and PhDs in related fields.

 The course covers important infectious diseases that are prevalent in resource limited regions including tuberculosis, malaria, and HIV, as well as neglected tropical and non-communicable diseases.
 The course contains eight academic modules linked with the Master of Tropical Medicine (MTM) course that are taught and assessed in Nagasaki in first 10 weeks of the course, followed by 2 weeks of clinical and public health teaching in San Lazaro Hospital, Manila (1 week) and Leyte (1 week) (subject to travel restrictions).
 In Nagasaki, the main modes of education are lectures, group discussion and lab practicals.
 In the Phillippines, bedside teaching, lectures/discussion and fieldwork in the communities are the main focus.

 Medical doctors with 2 years of work experience.